jgdonas/web-scraper/README.md

 Links ("a" elements) can be considered quite special because they contain a couple of elements we may want to store: the **href** attribute and the **anchor text**.
 That's why when we ask our scraper to gather **a** elements, it'll return us both pieces of data.
-An example where we are interested in a single link:
+An example where we are interested in a set of links:

 ```js
 var mySearch  = {